NFOK20000U Meal Systems and Technologies

 Governments and local authorities have an important role and responsibility in ensuring food and meals for a wide range of people.
 These include elderly people in care homes, ensuring ‘healthy’ eating opportunities for children in schools and kindergartens, meeting the nutritional needs of hospital patients, to meals for prisoners or the armed forces and often the workforce employed in government service.

-Public meals in this respect are a highly complex and diverse food systems with many technical as well as political challenges.
+Public meals in this respect are highly complex and diverse food systems with technical, political and procurement challenges.

-This course will concentrate on the public meals systems and introducing aspects of the role of technology in public meals systems such as the processing, the importance of food quality, food safety and risk management as well as how technology shapes public meals systems and presents opportunities and barriers to system change.
-In addition, as part of the course students will be introduced to working in a kitchen-lab.
+This course will concentrate on the public meals systems, introducing aspects of the role that technology plays in them, such as the processing, food quality, food safety and sustainability.
+The course covers both national and international perspectives on meal system.
+The course touches upon opportunities and barriers to system changes in relation to producing healthy, sustainable, palatable and ethical meals.
+In addition, as part of the course students will conduct innovative meal centered experiments at the Future Consumer Lab using different behavioral change strategies, e.g. nudging.

-A common theme running throughout the module lessons will be the public health nutrition approach to food-related issues.
+A common theme running throughout the lessons will be the public health nutrition approach to food-related issues.
 This means the application of a logic sequence to be followed for identifying problems and solving them using public meals to meet nutrition and health objectives.
-For this approach the students will be introduced to basic statistics.
+For this approach, the students will be introduced to basic statistics and the application of it.

 After completion of the course it is expected that the student has achieved the following qualifications:

-- Contribute critically to the design of public food systems including technological design of production, serving and catering.
+- Contribute critically to the design of public meal systems including technological design of production, procurement, serving and catering

 See Absalon for a list of course litterature.